vuestorefront/vue-storefront/docs/guide/cookbook/elastic.md

 Elasticsearch is the choice of _Vue Storefront_ for its data store as naturally as there must be reasons behind this.
 By its name, you can deduce _Elastic_ to mean scalable, extendable, distributed and type-agnostic which is great in this big data era while _Search_ implies indexing, filter, _Read_ among _CRUD_ which shows its focus.
 So far so good, then, what is all this fuss about Elasticsearch?

 Elasticsearch is a full-text search and analysis engine based on Apache Lucene by its definition.
-It employs
+It employs inverted index which means _document_

 _Vue Storefront_ defines itself backend-agnostic PWA e-commerce solution.